Schwad/query_pad/README.md

 I approached this project very simply.
 I aimed to use the tools closest to my toolbox- straightforward REST/CRUD with Rails-based conventions and common tooling (devise, elasticsearch, postgres, bootstrap, heroku deployment, RSpec, Capybara).

 For markdown processing, `markdown_helper.rb` gives access to `markdown(text)` throughout the application.
-This is down with [redcarpet](https://github.com/vmg/redcarpet).
+This is done with [redcarpet](https://github.com/vmg/redcarpet).
 HTML is properly escaped - even though this is an internal tool.

 For searching, this application utilises the [pg_search gem](https://github.com/Casecommons/pg_search).
 This application applies this gem to use PostgreSQL' built-in [full text tsearch](https://www.postgresql.org/docs/current/static/textsearch-intro.html) as well as the enabled PostgreSQL [trigram extension](https://www.postgresql.org/docs/current/static/pgtrgm.html) to assist in 'fuzzy matching' search queries.